 5.1.
 Comparisons to low-z galaxy literature

 As discussed in Satyapal et al. (2007), NGC 3621, an optically classified star-forming galaxy at low redshift, emits [Ne V] 14 µm and 24 µm.
 In our simulations, [Ne V] 14 µm and 24 µm both get stronger with increasing metallicity.
 At solar metallicity, the peak log(W[Ne V]) of these two emission lines are 0.6 and 0.7 respectively, and in high metallicity (5.0 Z⊙) simulations they increase roughly by a factor of 2.5, climbing to 1.0 and 1.1, respectively.
 We note, however, that [Ne V] 14 µm and 24 µm emission on our grids begin at U ≈ 1.0, a higher ionization parameter than what is typically observed locally (-3 < log(U) < -1.5; Levesque et al. 2010).
-Thus, we agree with the conclusion that AGN contribution is needed for local [Ne V] 14 µm and 24 µm emission.
+Thus, we agree with the conclusion that an additional excitation source, most likely an AGN, is needed for local [Ne V] 14 µm and 24 µm emission with this strength.
+However, weak [Ne V] emission could possibly become excited solely by starlight excitation in low-z galaxies.

 Lutz et al. (1998) report observations of local star-forming galaxies that show weak nebular [O IV] 25.9 µm emission without any signs of AGN activity.
 In our dusty, 5.0 Z⊙ simulations, we find the peak log(W[O IV]) = 1.6, which is twice as strong as our baseline model emission and nearly 8 times as strong as our low-metallicity model; however, we again note that this [O IV] 25.9 µm emission only occurs when adopting the physical conditions typically present at higher-z, not those typical of the local universe.